Signage-Aware Exploration in Open World using Venue Maps: Related works

 \subsection{Semantic-aware Exploration}

 Semantic-aware exploration methods that focus on the semantics in the scene have arisen in recent years \cite{dang2018autonomous, chaplot2020object, papatheodorou2023finding, lu2024semantics}.
 They integrate scene understanding methods with traditional planning, seeking both mapping efficiency and semantic coverage.
 SARHP \cite{lu2024semantics} proposes an object-centric planner for optimizing the semantic gain of the exploration paths.
 3D scene graph methods that focus on the objects and their topological relations to enable high-level reasoning for robotic navigation and manipulation have also been developed, such as ConceptGraphs \cite{gu2023conceptgraphs} and HOV-SG \cite{werby2024hierarchical}.
-They segment the object masks via a proposal network such as SAM~\cite{kirillov2023segment} and extract the language-aligned features of the cropped regions via CLIP~\cite{radford2021learning} to support open-vocabulary query, which assumes a sequence of RGBD trajectory is pre-collected manually or by any exploration method and focus on establishing scene representation on it.
-Different from the above works that concentrate on object-level semantics, and also distinct from studies targeting simple text cues, \textit{e.g.}, the room names in office environments \cite{case2011autonomous, talbot2020robot, mantelli2021semantic}, our work focuses on incorporating the text information on signage into exploration planning.
+They segment the object masks via a proposal network, such as SAM~\cite{kirillov2023segment}, and extract the language-aligned features of the cropped regions via CLIP~\cite{radford2021learning} to support open-vocabulary query, which assumes a sequence of RGB-D trajectory is pre-collected manually or by any exploration method.
+Different from the above works that concentrate on object-level semantics, some studies target utilizing the direction signs and arrows \cite{maye2010inferring, shaikh2013ocr, talbot2020robot} or room names \cite{case2011autonomous, mantelli2021semantic} as navigation cues.
+Maye et al. \cite{maye2010inferring} introduce Hierarchical Implicit Shape Models for robustly recognizing different kinds of signs with only unsupervised training.
+Our work focuses on incorporating landmark names on the signage into exploration planning.